Part 1 Part 2

 I.2.20 Pompeii.
 September 2005.
 Entrance, looking west.

 I.2.20 Pompeii.
 March 2009.
-Looking west.
-Small atrium area, with kitchen area on left, and garden area ahead.
+Looking west across small atrium area, with kitchen area on left, and garden area ahead.

 I.2.20 Pompeii.
 September 2010.
 Looking south to doorway to kitchen.
 Photo courtesy of Drew Baker.